 There are lots of myths and facts surrounding menopause and when you’re searching for answers to your questions, the information out there can be somewhat overwhelming.

 Here are some myths that you will likely hear and read about, but they’re not all that they seem…

 You, Will, Get Depressed

-Before assuming that menopause leads on to depression, it’s helpful to clarify the difference between clinical depression and depressive symptoms.
+Before assuming that menopause leads to depression, it’s helpful to clarify the difference between clinical depression and depressive symptoms.

 We all experience points in our life when we might experience low moods, such as when we lose a loved one or go through a divorce.
 Then there may be times that we feel rather blue, but there may not be any particular trigger for it.

 These are usually short-term and may not require professional help.
-When it comes to the menopause, many women experience mood swings, where one moment they may be happy, followed by an unexpected bout of tearfulness.
+When it comes to menopause, many women experience mood swings, where one moment they may be happy, followed by an unexpected bout of tearfulness.

 All of these reactions are most often due to the fluctuating levels of ovarian hormones, but can often make women feel like they’re depressed.

 Mood swings due to menopause are not the same thing as clinical depression.
-However, if your mood swings extend into a lengthy period of sadness and lack of energy and zest for life, then it’s possible that a clinical depression may be setting in and requires attention by a professional.
+However, if your mood swings extend into a lengthy period of sadness and lack of energy and zest for life, then it’s possible that clinical depression may be setting in and requires attention by a professional.